api3dao/api3-discord-bot/docs/development.md

 ## Secrets files

 Do not push the `config.json` file to the remote repo.
-Do not change the files name which us listed in `.gitignore`.
+Do not change the file name which is listed in `.gitignore`.